LaunchCode-Education-Archived/skills-back-end-csharp/class-prep/12/setup.md

 <img alt="appsettings.json" src="images/appsettings-json.png" style="width:500px;" />

-Add the following setting within the outer curly-braces:
+Add the following setting at the top of the file within the outer curly-braces:

 ```json
 "ConnectionStrings": {